 Fibroids occur most commonly in women in their 30s and 40s, shrinking during menopause when hormonal levels decline.
 They're also more common among women who have a family history of fibroids, women who are obese, African-American women and women who eat a diet high in red meat.

 Fibroids are noncancerous growths within the uterus.
 They can be so small as to be virtually undetectable, like a grain of sand, or so large as to add significant mass within the uterus, even grapefruit size.
 A gynecologist often finds fibroids during the manual portion of a pelvic exam.
-If a patient has fibroid symptoms but no fibroids are detected during an exam, Dr. Kong may use diagnostic imaging like an ultrasound or an MRI to locate the fibroids.
+If a patient has fibroid symptoms but no fibroids are detected during an exam, the doctor may use diagnostic imaging like an ultrasound or an MRI to locate the fibroids.

 Fibroids don't cause symptoms for many women.
 Those who do have symptoms may notice some or all of the following: